Horses to the rescue of Korea's Internet-addicted teens

 Kim's parents tried art, music therapy and persistent nagging to try and stem their daughter's addiction.

-When none of these worked, her school suggested the Riding Healing Centre, a therapy organisation that uses horse-riding to cure emotional and behavioural disorders, which it believes are an underlying cause of internet addiction.
+When none of these worked, her school suggested the Riding Healing Center, a therapy organisation that uses horse-riding to cure emotional and behavioral disorders, which it believes are an underlying cause of internet addiction.

 "I care about horses and think about how I could ride them better, which has made me lose interest in computers and the Internet," said the bespectacled teen at the centre, some 40 km (25 miles) from Seoul.